The Boyz-n-the Hood: Content

-In the "Boyz-n-the-Hood" lyrics, Eazy-E is the protagonist and tells a story of an ordinary day “in the hood.”
-The song details E seeing a friend Kilo G after Kilo has stolen a car.
-Kilo brags to E about committing grand theft auto.
+In "The Boyz-n-the Hood" lyrics, Eazy-E is the protagonist and tells a story of an ordinary day “in the hood.”
+The song details E seeing a friend Kilo-G after Kilo-G has stolen a car.
+Kilo-G brags to E about committing grand theft auto.
 E then relates a story of a prior friend, JD who became addicted to crack and attempted to steal E's car radio.
 E chases JD to call a truce, but JD pulls a .22 calibre pistol on E. Unbeknownst to JD, E has a 12 gauge and he ends up killing JD.
 Eazy, "bored as hell", went to a spot where his friends gather.
 There E drinks alcohol and then goes to get his girlfriend for sex.
 At her home, they get into an altercation and E slaps his girlfriend.
 Her father witnesses this and jumps up yelling at E. E then hits her father knocking him unconscious.

-Later, Eazy wrecked his own car and as he was walking witnessed the arrest of Kilo G. E attempted to bail Kilo out, but bail was denied due to a riot Kilo started while he was in lock up.
-At Kilo's trial, Kilo G was given a six-year sentence for his crimes as this was Kilo's fourth offense.
+Later, Eazy wrecked his own car and as he was walking witnessed the arrest of Kilo-G. E attempted to bail Kilo-G out, but bail was denied due to a riot Kilo-G started while he was in lock up.
+At his trial, Kilo-G was given a six-year sentence for his crimes as this was Kilo-G's fourth offense.
 Probably anticipating a long jail sentence, Kilo had planned to have his girlfriend Suzy help him to escape.
-At the code word “fire” which Kilo yelled out, Suzy entered the court room with a sub machine Uzi.
+At the code word “fire” which Kilo-G yelled out, Suzy entered the court room with a "sub machine Uzi".
 The plan did not work and Suzy was shot.
-Kilo and Suzy were then both charged with attempted murder.
+Kilo-G and Suzy were then both charged with attempted murder.

 Versions

-The original version of the song, which was released on 1987's N.W.A. and the Posse contained only the five verses, starting with the line 'Cruisin down the street in my six-fo'.
-Slight lyric changes are also present in the album version.
+The original version of the song, released as a single and on 1987's N.W.A. and the Posse album, contains only five verses, starting with the line "Cruisin' down the street in my six-fo'".
+Minor lyrical changes are also present in the album version.

-The remix version, which was released on Eazy-E's 1988 debut album Eazy-Duz-It, contains a prologue that has Eazy-E describing playing "Gangsta Gangsta", a track from N.W.A's 1988 album Straight Outta Compton, then announcing he will be playing his own song, which is in fact the rest of the song "Boyz-n-the-Hood", and the song continues.
+The remix version, which was released on Eazy-E's 1988 debut album Eazy-Duz-It, contains a prologue that has Eazy-E describing playing "Gangsta Gangsta", a track from N.W.A's then-upcoming album Straight Outta Compton, before announcing he will play his own song, which then leads into the original "Boyz-n-the Hood" verses.

-Both the original version and the remix versions of "Boyz-n-the-Hood" appear on the 1989 12" maxi-single.
+Both the original version and the remix versions of "The Boyz-n-the Hood" appear on the 1989 12" maxi-single.
 They are featured on side A, while the original and remixed versions of "Dopeman" appear on side B.

 The song was played on the Up In Smoke Tour.
 Dr. Dre played this song as a tribute to Eazy-E, with the crowd singing the chorus.